code-mma/mdn-loop/README.md

 ### The challenge

-For the first exercise, I have to print out a simple launch countdown from 10 down to Blastoff.
+For the first exercise, I had to print out a simple launch countdown from 10 down to Blastoff.
+On the next exercise, I have taken a list of names stored in an array and put them into a guest list while excluding names of guests to refuse.

 ### Screenshot